IPGP/geodezyx/docs/_sources/getting_started.rst.txt

 ::

     #### Import
-    from geodezyx import *                   # Import the GeodeZYX modules from geodezyx.externlib import *         # Import the external modules from geodezyx.megalib.megalib import *   # Import the legacy modules names
+    from geodezyx import *                   # Import the geodezyx modules from geodezyx.externlib import *         # Import the external modules from geodezyx.megalib.megalib import *   # Import the legacy modules names